Phala-Network/phala-docs-old/docs/life-of-a-query.md

 }
 ```

-The respose is encrypted and signed by the pRuntime before sending back.
+The response is encrypted and signed by the pRuntime before sending back.
 Finally the client SDK
 decrypts the response.
 In this way, the query is fully end-to-end encrypted.

 ## See also